 If a title consists of two segments that are separated by a colon, the first word of the second segment is capitalised.

-For further information about how to write entries for the reference list, see below.
+For further information about how to write entries for the reference list, see our examples above and the resources listed below.

 The use of [sic]